Cognigy/Documentation/docs/_includes/insights/new-framework.md

 !!! note "New Insights framework"
-    We are introducing a new architecture for Cognigy Insights, which significantly enhances the application's data processing capacity.
+    We are introducing a new architecture framework for Cognigy Insights, which significantly enhances the application's data processing capacity.
 This upgraded framework not only improves overall performance but also minimizes loading times for dashboard data.
+To use this framework, migration is required.

-    The framework migration is not linked to a specific release.
-We will start with a few dedicated SaaS customers, inform them, and provide assistance for migration.
-Afterward, we will create guides for on-premises customers and then migrate the remaining shared SaaS and dedicated SaaS customers.
+    The migration to the new framework is not linked to a specific release.
+We start with a few dedicated SaaS customers, inform them, and provide assistance for migration.
+For on-premises customers, the [migration guide](https://docs.cognigy.com/ai/installation/migration/migration-to-the-new-insights-framework/) has been published.

+    Afterward, we migrate the remaining shared SaaS and dedicated SaaS customers.